 Once the above elements are received, a letter of acknowledgement will be sent to the referring physician, including a request for missing elements, if applicable.
 If the patient is to be evaluated in the UDP, the referring physician and patient will be notified.
 At that time, further documents will be requested as needed.
 The expectation is that the patient will be evaluated in the outpatient setting; should the patient require extensive and/or additional invasive testing that cannot be performed as an outpatient, hospital admission will be arranged.
 If the patient will not be evaluated in the UDP, the referring physician will be notified and alternative clinics at UAB will be proposed, if appropriate.
 If the patient has provided history by telephone to our clinical coordinator, and the determination is made that the patient will not be evaluated, the patient will be notified by telephone.
 The estimated time from receipt of the referral to the determination for evaluation in the UDP is six to eight weeks.

-Referral documents containing the above elements, if less than 30 pages, may be faxed to: 205.934.4111 (attention: Carol Dahl).
+Referral documents containing the above elements, if less than 30 pages, may be faxed to: 205.934.4111 (attention: UDP).
 Otherwise, please mail documents to:

 UAB, Kaul 230

 1720 Second Avenue South